flycheck/flycheck/doc/manual/extending.rst

 =============

-Syntax checkers may use more sophisticated error parsing by using the :checkprop:`:error-parser` property.
+Syntax checkers may use more sophisticated error parsing by using the :flyc:checkprop:`:error-parser` property.
 See :ref:`defining-new-syntax-checkers` for information about syntax checker definition.

 Flycheck provides the following error parsers for use by syntax checkers:

 .. function:: flycheck-parse-with-patterns output checker buffer

-   Parse `output` with the :checkprop:`:error-patterns` of the syntax `checker`.
+   Parse `output` with the :flyc:checkprop:`:error-patterns` of the syntax `checker`.

 .. function:: flycheck-parse-checkstyle output checker buffer